ogghst/grownode/docs/reference.md

 } gn_leaf_param_storage_t;
 ```

-> Pay attention to not persist parameters that have continuous updates, like temperature. it can cause a fast degradation of the board memory!
+> Pay attention to not persist parameters that have continuous updates, like temperature.
+It can cause a fast degradation of the board memory!

 ### Validators

 Making sure the parameter update arriving from the network makes sense can be a boring task for a leaf developer.
 And risk of forgetting a check and allow unsafe values can break the code or even make the system dangerous (think of turning on a pump at exceeding speed or without a time limit).

-For this reason, Grownode platform exposes a reusable mechanism to make the code safer: parameter validators.
+For this reason, the Grownode platform exposes a reusable mechanism to make the code safer: parameter validators.

-Validator are functions compliant to the `gn_validator_callback_t` callback:
+Validators are functions compliant to the `gn_validator_callback_t` callback:

 ```
 typedef gn_leaf_param_validator_result_t (*gn_validator_callback_t)(
 		gn_leaf_param_handle_t param, void **value);
 ```

-The intended behavior is: check the value agains predetermined values, and return the result code on its `gn_leaf_param_validator_result_t` variable:
+The intended behavior is to check the value agains predetermined values, and return the result code on its `gn_leaf_param_validator_result_t` variable:

 ```
 typedef enum {